marshall-strong/wickham/TAYLOR-Model-8754-Ice-Cream-Machine.md

 3. Unscrew the four knobs/hand-screws that hold the freezer door assembly in place.

-4. Remove the freezer door assembly by pulling it forward off of the studs, and take to the sink for cleaning.
+4. Remove the freezer door assembly by pulling it forward off of the studs, and take it to the sink for cleaning.

 5. Remove the beaters, beater shoes, scraper blades, and drive shafts from inside the freezing cylinders, and take them to the sink for cleaning.